equinor/radix-networkpolicy-canary/README.md

-# Radix Canary (Golang)
+# Radix Networkpolicy Canary

 ## Purpose

-To have a simple example application that can be used:
+To have a canary test application which is used

-- **Primary** As an endpoint for continous monitoring to establish stability and performance baselines and Radix platform SLA measurements
+- **Primarily** To verify that the Radix [egress rule feature](https://www.radix.equinor.com/guides/egress-config/) works as intended.
-- **Secondary** To verify build and deployment pipelines in Radix
+- **Secondarily** To verify that scheduling of [Radix jobs and Radix batch jobs](https://www.radix.equinor.com/guides/configure-jobs/) works as inteded.
-- **Secondary** To verify that HTTP requests sent through Kubernetes ingresses and proxies arrive as expected
+- **Secondarily** To verify that the internal K8s DNS resolver in Radix works as inteded.
-- __Bonus__ Demonstrate some best practices of an application that is to be deployed on the Radix platform
-- __Bonus__ Generate CPU and memory load on the Radix platform

-## Inspiration, models, mental frameworks

-As with any new application we try to follow the general tenants of the 12FA - [The Twelve-Factor App](https://12factor.net/)

-## Running locally

-  `go run src/equinor.com/radix-canary-golang/cmd/main.go`
+The endpoints of this application are queried in regular intervals by the [radix-cicd-canary application](https://github.com/equinor/radix-cicd-canary).

 ## Building and running using Docker

-Build image:

-  `docker build --tag radix-canary-golang:latest -f Dockerfile .`

-Run image:

-  `docker run -p 5000:5000 -e "LISTEN_PORT=5000" radix-canary-golang:latest`
+`docker build . -t networkpolicycanary && docker run --rm -e LISTENING_PORT=5000 networkpolicycanary`

-## Deploy to Kubernetes

-  `kubectl create -f deployment-service.yaml`

-## Register on Radix Platform

-  `kubectl create -f radixregistration.yaml`
+NB!
+The `/testjobscheduler` and `/startjobbatch` will not work if the app is run outside Radix.

-## Features
+## Endpoints

 - Server port configured by environment variables
 - Log output to `stdout` and `stderr`